mythosmystery/team-builder/Readme.md

     If you would like to add to this project, you can [follow me on GitHub](https://github.com/mythosmystery).

     ## Tests
-    To test this software run 'npm run test" then the file to test.
+    To test this software run 'npm run test"

     ## Questions:
     If you have any questions about this project, you can reach me [on GitHub](https://github.com/mythosmystery) or via email at axiysfire@gmail.com.